opsaaaaa/RPG_Wiki/gameplay/combat.md

 ## Attack Rolls

-An Attack succeeds and does damage when it exceeds the enemies Counter Roll.
+An Attack succeeds and does damage when it exceeds the enemies [Defence Roll](#defence-rolls).
-When the target has not declare any counters that turn then the counter roll must exceed their targets **DEX**
+When the target has not declare any defence rolls that turn then the Attack Roll must exceed their targets **DEX**

 they roll the attack check as {% clip Attack %}.
 Combat skill being any skill the GM decides can be effective in combat.